Bostrycapulus aculeatus

-Bostrycapulus aculeatus is a species of sea snail, a marine gastropod mollusk in the family Calyptraeidae, the slipper snails or slipper limpets, cup-and-saucer snails, and hat snails.
+Bostrycapulus aculeatus is a species of sea snail in the family Calyptraeidae, the slipper snails or slipper limpets, cup-and-saucer snails, and hat snails.

 Distribution

 This species occurs in Florida and the Bahamas.

 Description

 The maximum recorded shell length is 30 mm.

 Habitat

 The minimum recorded depth for this species is 0 m; maximum recorded depth is 80 m.